 Once the children leave for school, and you breathe a sigh of relief, you realize that you haven’t had much chance to talk to them, and now, you will be without them for a few hours.
 This is the time when you have no control over their actions or their feelings.
-If they feel low or tired, they won’t have you to comfort them and lift their spirits.
+If they feel low or tired, they won’t have you to support or comfort them and lift their spirits.

 So what do you do?
 Put in a lunch box note and make their day.

 Lunch box notes or tiny cards for kids can be a source of humor, cuteness, and inspiration, providing the encouragement they may need to navigate challenging days at school.
 These thoughtful gestures remind children to exhibit kindness and compassion towards others.
 By letting them know that you are thinking of them and expressing your love, these little notes can uplift your child’s spirits, fostering happiness and improving their school performance.

 Dee Harker, a mother and youtuber, says in her video, “I love to leave lunchbox notes in my kids’ lunchboxes.
 I remember the little things growing up that my mom would do.
 So I try to think of little things like that so my kids will remember and have that warm fuzzy feeling (i).